InfuseAI/primehub-site/docs/design/model-deployment.md

 1. **Deployment history:** Track the deployment history.
 1. **Resource constraint:** The usage of resources for model deployment is constrained by group resource quota.
 1. **Ingress:** Create the ingress resource to redirect external requests to internal model service.
+1. **Endpoint Type:** Supports public or private endpoints.
+For private endpoint, multiple users(clients) is supported.

 ## User Journey